MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/refresh-templates.md

 3. Restart your Office applications and instances of File Explorer.

 ## Office 2010 only: How to force a refresh for a changed custom template
-By editing the registry on the computers running Office 2010, you can set a value so that changed templates are refreshed on computers without waiting for users to log off and back on.
-You can also force an immediate refresh by deleting the existing data in a registry value.
+By editing the registry and manually running a scheduled task on the computers that have Office 2010, you can force an immediate refresh of the templates.

 > [!WARNING]
 > If you use the Registry Editor incorrectly, you might cause serious problems that might require you to reinstall the operating system.
 Microsoft cannot guarantee that you can solve problems that result from using the Registry Editor incorrectly.
 Use the Registry Editor at your own risk.

-### To change the update frequency

-1. Using a registry editor, create a new registry value named **UpdateFrequency** and define an integer value for the data, which specifies the frequency in days to download any changes to a downloaded template.
-Use the following table to locate the registry path to create this new registry value.

-	**Registry path:** HKEY_CURRENT_USER\Software\Microsoft\MSDRM\TemplateManagement

-	**Type:** REG_DWORD

-	**Value:** UpdateFrequency

-2. If you want to force an immediate refresh of the templates, go to the next procedure.
-Otherwise, restart your Office applications now.

 ### To force an immediate refresh